Stage Plays

 Start Here: Essential Stage Play Coverage

-A current Manila theater review of ENDO at PETA Theater Center, centered on labor, instability, rhythm, symbolism, and contemporary Filipino stage adaptation.
+A Manila theater review of ENDO at PETA Theater Center, centered on labor, instability, rhythm, symbolism, and contemporary Filipino stage adaptation.

 A dedicated hub for campus productions, student-led theater, Ateneo ENTABLADO, Tanghalang Ateneo, FEU Theater Guild, UP Manila Dramatista, and university stages.